 Haarlem is such a child friendly town.
 And one of the reasons is the fact there are so many restaurants and cafes with an area for kids to play and many kids menu options.
 Here are some of my son’s favourites:

-# – Maneer Paprika – Located right in a city centre, Maneer Paprika is one of the most popular child friendly restaurants in Haarlem.
+# – Meneer Paprika – Located right in the city centre, Meneer Paprika is one of the most popular child friendly restaurants in Haarlem.
 Because of that, it could get really crowded over the weekends.
 They have a big table with trains for kids to play with, but also many other toys on the side.
 There is a store with toys there as well.
 It’s also quite popular amongst parents because they serve one of the best coffees in Haarlem. (address: Koningstraat 19, 2011 Haarlem, website)

 Shopping in Haarlem